 A fraud score is the computed result of Ravelin’s machine learning analysis that that takes into account over 600 different fraud signals.

 The fraud score is a probability of how likely a customer is to be a fraudster.
-For example, a person with a fraud score of 30 is 30% likely to be a fraudster.
+This means the higher the score, the more likely a person is to be a fraudster.

-- The customer list on the client profile page
+- Within the pop out customer list on the left side

 - Genuine scores: These users are likely good and don’t require review.
 Ravelin will tell your application to ALLOW the customer to place an order.

 - Review scores: These customers need review.
-They may be good or bad and need you to dive into their details to make an educated decision.
+It is unclear if they are good or bad, you may need to challenge the order or dive into the customer profile and do a manual review.
 Ravelin will tell your application to REVIEW the customer’s order.

 - Fraudster scores: These customers are likely bad and should be automatically blocked.
 Ravelin will tell your application to PREVENT the customer from placing an order.

 Note: If you would like to update your scores thresholds, please contact email@example.com.